sxmeer/TestingGithubSam/README.md

 8. git checkout {branchname} => this selects the given branch.
 9. git checkout -b {branchName} => creation and checkout in one step

-## steps to make forked repo on same level as main project's repo
+## steps to get the latest commits from forked repo.

 1. git checkout {Mainbranch} => select main branch
 2. git fetch --all --prune => fetch all the commits and even the prune one's deleted